-Rajas is a Spanish term which literally translates to “strips” or “slices”.
-But for lovers of Mexican cuisine, rajas con Queso usually refers to roasted poblano chile strips cooked with onions and cream (often sour cream) and white cheese (often jack or asadero cheese).
+Rajas con queso is one of the easiest ways to enjoy Mexican food on a slow-carb diet.
+The dish is naturally low in carbs and very simple to make.
+Rajas con Queso refers to roasted poblano chile strips cooked with onions and cream (often sour cream) and white cheese (often jack or asadero cheese).
 It can be served as tacos, quesadillas or simply in a bowl if you want a low carb dish.

 This post may contain affiliate links, and you can read our disclosure information here–

-Rajas can make a wonderful side dish, a vegetarian main dish or a filling for some of the best tacos you’ve ever laid lip to.
+Rajas can make a wonderful side dish, a vegetarian main dish or a filling for tacos.
 And to top it all off, rajas are keto and low carb (without the tortillas of course)!

 Speaking of low carb tortillas, I found a convenient one that is pretty good at Target.
 It is called La Banderita Carb Counter wraps.
-For a run-down on low carb tortillas (store bought and home made), click here.
+Check out my post on low carb tortilla options for a detailed summary of store-bought options as well as a homemade version.

 Rajas depend primarily on poblano chiles, which have a rich distinctive flavor.
 On a scale of 1 to 10, these chiles are a considered around a 4 in terms of heat.
 That can vary, of course, depending on where and how they are grown.